 If your washer doesn’t have a dedicated self-clean function, you’re not out of luck.
 After placing the cleaner tablet in the tub, run the washer through a normal wash cycle using the hottest water setting.
 Selecting a high-load size and a long wash cycle will help as well.

-Do you have to use formulated tub cleaner tablets?
+Do you have to use formulated tub cleaner tablets to clean a washing machine?

-As an alternative to a formulated washer tub cleaning product like Affresh, you can clean and sanitize the inside of the tub with a combination of white vinegar and baking soda, or liquid chlorine bleach (be aware that vinegar and bleach should never be used together).
+As an alternative to a formulated washer tub cleaning product like Affresh, you can use a DIY washing machine cleaner to clean and sanitize the inside of the tub with a combination of white vinegar and baking soda, or liquid chlorine bleach (be aware that vinegar and bleach should never be used together).

-- With the tub empty, select the highest load-size and the hottest water temperature.
+- Load-size and temperature: With the tub empty, select the highest load-size and the hottest water temperature.

-- Add two cups of white vinegar to the tub for a front-load washer; four cups for a top-load washer, along with a cup of baking soda (unlike tablets, the vinegar and baking soda can be placed directly into the detergent dispenser).
-Alternatively, you can use a ½ cup of liquid chlorine bleach instead of the vinegar and baking soda solution.
+- Homemade washing machine cleaner: Add two cups of white vinegar to the tub for a front-load washer; four cups for a top-load washer, along with a cup of baking soda (unlike tablets, the vinegar and baking soda can be placed directly into the detergent dispenser).
+Alternatively, you can use a ½ cup of liquid chlorine bleach instead of the vinegar and baking soda solution and clean the washer with bleach.

 - Run the washer.